adoxa/ansicon/readme.txt

     Legend: + added, - bug-fixed, * changed.

+    1.85 - 22 August, 2018:
+    - fix wrap issues with a buffer bigger than the window.

     1.84 - 11 May, 2018:
     - close the flush handles on detach;
     - WriteFile wasn't properly testing if its handle was for a console;